jupyter-book/jupyter-book/docs/content-types/markdown.md

 You can write content in regular markdown files (e.g., files ending in `.md`).
 Jupyter Book supports any markdown syntax that is supported by Jupyter Notebooks.
-Jupyter Notebook markdown is a slight extension of a flavor of markdown called [CommonMark Markdown](https://commonmark.org/).
+Jupyter Notebook markdown is a slight extension of a flavour of markdown called [CommonMark Markdown](https://commonmark.org/).
 It has many elements for standard text processing, though it lacks a lot of features used for publishing and documentation.